 “Yeah, I suppose it’s time, huh…?”
 Faith said nervously.

 Pam escorted the three inside the front doors of the building, leaving their bags in the van to be picked up later.
 They walked into a giant lobby, filled with several tables and chairs.
-There was a main reception desk, with two large door on each side.
+There was the main reception desk, with two large doors on each side.

 A lone woman sat at the desk.
 Her blond hair completely covered her face—currently focused on a laptop in front of her.
 As the group approached, blue eyes barely became visible, glaring out at the world.

 “This is Veronica Wilton, part receptionist—part guardian of Unity.”

 “Hi, hi.”
 Veronica greeted them in a monotone voice.
 She took out a paper from one of the many pockets covering her white coat, matching the other colors Unity had.
 “This is the schedule, Mrs. Roswell.”

 “Thank you.”
 Pam accepted the paper, glancing through what it had to say.
 “All right, this doesn’t seem too bad.
 Nothing that different from my own orientation years ago.”
 She looked at the three next to her, giving them a grin.
 “No need to worry, guys.”